 Component Contents 1) Control environment A strong "risk and control" culture is embedded within the Company's operations through the continuous oversight of the Board of Directors and the communication to all internal stakeholders of all governance and risk principles through the present policies.
 2) Risk assessment Procedures and policies are detailed and formalized to disclose the way of identifying, managing, controlling, mitigating, and reporting issues relating to each risk category.
+3) Reporting channels Clear and structured reporting processes are in place enabling the Board of Directors to have access to relevant, complete,

-Componen t Contents 3) Report • Clear and structured reporting processes are in place enabling the Board of Directors to have access to relevant, complete, reliable, correct, and timely communication related to internal as well as external events.
-4) Monito proces • The appropriate escalation of significant issues to the Board of Directors, the ongoing involvement of all internal stakeholders as well as the Internal Audit process enables the Company to continuously monitor and adapt when necessary, its Internal Control System.
-5) Contro activiti The Company developed a comprehensive set of preventive, detective or corrective control actions embedded in its daily operations.
+Component Contents reliable, correct, and timely communication related to internal as well as external events.
+4) Monitoring process The appropriate escalation of significant issues to the Board of Directors, the ongoing involvement of all internal stakeholders as well as the Internal Audit process enables the Company to continuously monitor and adapt when necessary, its Internal Control System.
+5) Control activities The Company developed a comprehensive set of preventive, detective or corrective control actions embedded in its daily operations.